-STUDENT BEHAVIOR AGREEMENT- Student Name

-I agree to follow the rules and regulations as established in the Buffalo Public School's Code of Conduct.
-I also realize that this trip represents a regular school day, and therefore, is subject to the Buffalo Board of Education rules and responsibilities.
-I understand that the safety and welfare of the group is the most important consideration.
-I understand that I am expected to participate in all group activities and to complete all related assignments.

-In the event of any infraction of the rules, the chaperones reserve the right of the final decision, and may, if deemed necessary, place a collect telephone call to my parents, and may further send me home at my own expense (or my parent/guardians) as a result of any action deemed to be detrimental to the safety and/or well being of the program and it's participants.

-As a representative of the Buffalo Public Schools, I agree to act in a responsible, ethical, and positive manner so as to derive the greatest benefit from this excursion and make a valuable contribution to the District.
-I also understand that the teacher/administrator in charge is the final authority in all matters pertaining to this excursion.

-I, therefore, certify that I have read and understand this behavior agreement and that I agree to abide by its provisions.

-Student Signature Date

-I certify that I am the parent or legal guardian of the student named above and that I have read the student behavior agreement.
-I agree to every part of this release and hereby relinquish any claim that I may have against the program organizers, chaperones, and the Buffalo Public School District, both on my behalf and in my capacity as a legal representative, while my child is a participant in this program, during both supervised and unsupervised activities.

-Parent/Guardian Signature Date
+STUDENT BEHAVIOR AGREEMENT- Student Name I agree to follow the rules and regulations as established in the Buffalo Public School's Code of Co I also realize that this trip represents a regular school day, and therefore, is subject to the Buffalo Bo Education rules and responsibilities.
+I understand that the safety and welfare of the group is the important consideration.
+I understand that I am expected to participate in all group activities a complete all related assignments. ard of e most In the event of any infraction of the rules, the chaperones reserve the right of the final decision, and if deemed necessary, place a collect telephone call to my parents, and may further send me home own expense (or my parent/guardians) as a result of any action deemed to be detrimental to the and/or well being of the program and it's participants. at my As a representative of the Buffalo Public Schools, I agree to act in a responsible, ethical, and pomanner so as to derive the greatest benefit from this excursion and make a valuable contribution District.
+I also understand that the teacher/administrator in charge is the final authority in all numerical pertaining to this excursion. to the I, therefore, certify that I have read and understand this behavior agreement and that I agree to abide provisions. by its Student Signature Date I certify that I am the parent or legal guardian of the student named above and that I have reconstudent behavior agreement.
+I agree to every part of this release and hereby relinquish any claim may have against the program organizers, chaperones, and the Buffalo Public School District, both behalf and in my capacity as a legal representative, while my child is a participant in this produring both supervised and unsupervised activities. that I on my Parent/Guardian Signature Date

+STUDENT HEALTH/MEDICAL INFORMATION: Student Name

+Updated November 12, 2009